bhomiksingh2000/Snappy-The-Chat-App-/README.md

 * User Authentication and JWT for authorisation(controlling access to certain resources) .

 ## :heavy_check_mark:Technologies used:
-*Javascript, ReactJS, NodeJs, Express, MongoDB
+*Javascript, ReactJS, NodeJS, Express, MongoDB

 ## :handshake: Contribution
 Contributions are always welcomed, here is what you need to do: